quijaman1988/SusanBuckDWAnotes/01_Servers_and_Git/08_Live_domain_setup.md

 If you have an existing domain you'd like to use, that's fine.
 If not, you can create a new domain name via a service like **[Namecheap](http://www.namecheap.com/?aff=61057)**.
 As of this writing, Namecheap is offering free domain names for students (with a `.edu` email address) via <https://nc.me/>.

-After your create your domain, find your **DNS settings** within your domain companies' control panel.
+After you create your domain, find your **DNS settings** within your domain companies' control panel.
 In Namecheap, these settings are found by finding the domain you'd like to configure in your **Domain List** and then clicking **Manage**.
 Then, find the tab for **Advanced DNS**

 In your DNS settings, you'll set both your `@` and `www` hostname to your DigitalOcean IP address.